-If you’re looking to have a baby in 2011, then this is a great time to start making some resolutions to help increase your chances of successful pregnancy.
-Life generally tends to be a bit calmer after the hectic Christmas celebrations so it’s a little easier to start reflecting on areas in your life that you could change.
+A New Year brings new hope and if you’ve been trying to have a baby then this is a great time to start making some resolutions to help increase your chances of successful pregnancy.
+Life generally tends to be a bit calmer after the hectic Christmas celebrations, so it’s a little easier to start reflecting on areas in your life that you could change.

 The number one contributing factor to infertility is stress.
 Avoid it if and where possible, or change the way you approach it.
 Persistent low-grade stress is the most harmful.
 Try to take some time out for yourself every day and allow yourself periods where you relax completely and calm your mind down so that you feel at ease.
 Literally empty your mind of things to do, let it go quiet and just drift.
 You could do this in the bath or just sitting down somewhere peaceful and without interruptions.